Rezz: 2019–2021: Beyond the Senses and Spiral

 On 14 May 2019, Rezz announced on Twitter her EP Beyond the Senses was set for release on 24 July.
 She released the single "Dark Age" the following day.
 On 12 June, she released a collaboration titled "Falling" with the American band Underoath.
 It was accompanied by a music video that was released the same day, and an online VR listening party through WaveVR with VR Arcades across North America and also Otherworld in London taking part in physical events supporting the listening party.

 Rezz is profiled in the 2020 documentary film Underplayed, and performed a DJ set following the film's Canadian premiere at the 2020 Toronto International Film Festival.

-In 2021, Rezz collaborated with deadmau5 to release a single named "Hypnocurrency" through Mau5trap.
+In 2021, Rezz collaborated with Deadmau5 to release a single named "Hypnocurrency" through Mau5trap.
 On 24 April, she performed a set at Porter Robinson's virtual music festival Secret Sky.
 On 21 May, Rezz released "Taste of You", a collaboration with Dove Cameron.
 Rezz released Spiral, her third album, on 19 November.

-2022–present: HypnoVizion Records, It's Not a Phase, and Can You See Me?
+2022–2024: HypnoVizion Records, It's Not a Phase, and Can You See Me?

 In 2022, Rezz launched a label called HypnoVizion Records.
 The label's first release was a Halloween-themed mix and album entitled Nightmare on Rezz Street 2.
 On 21 April 2023, an EP entitled It's Not a Phase (styled in all caps) and described by the artist as "goth-punk" was announced and was released on 20 July.

 On 13 October, Rezz and Deadmau5 released "Infraliminal", a rework of Deadmau5's 2012 song "Superliminal", as their debut single as REZZMAU5.
 An alternate version titled "Infraliminal (Isabelle's Version)" was released alongside the original.
 Speaking about the track and collaboration with deadmau5, Rezz cited "Superliminal" as her favourite deadmau5 track, stating: "That's one of the key songs that stunned me and I immediately had to learn to produce music.
 I put my own lil [sic] spin on it, while Joel also did his own lil [sic] spin".
 In January 2024, Rezz with Subtronics and Holly released collaborative singles titled "Black Ice" and "Dysphoria", respectively.
 She also announced her fourth album Can You See Me?, which was released on 14 March.